-Here’s Why You Should Consider Installing a Dual-Flush Toilet
+Here’s Why You Should Install a Dual-Flush Toilet

-When the time has come to install a new toilet, youre confronted with a pretty difficult decision: To get a dual-flush toilet, or to not?
+When the time comes to install a new toilet, you’re confronted with a pretty difficult decision: To get a dual-flush toilet, or to not?

 Since their inception in 1980, dual-flush toilets were made to reduce the amount of water flushed during use.
 They feature two different buttons to perform two different kinds of flushes.
 The difference in buttons depends on the waste in the toilet.
 One button for liquid waste, another for solid waste.
 According to studies, this system can help save up to 67 percent of water used to flush, and in return, saves you money.
 Sounds like a perfectly good reason to say yes to that dual-flush toilet.